 Credit Score Ranges

 To better understand how credit score affects your mortgage rates, let’s look at FICO credit score.
-This is the credit rating system used by majority of lenders across US.
-It uses your credit reports data from the main credit bureaus; Experian, Equifax and TransUnion to come up with a 3-digit figure.
-From this, your rate is determined from a 6 tier system that grades credit scores out a possible 850 points.
+This is the credit rating system used by the majority of lenders across the US.
+It uses your credit reports data from the main credit bureaus; Experian, Equifax, and TransUnion to come up with a 3-digit figure.
+From this, your rate is determined from a 6-tier system that grades credit scores out a possible 850 points.

 Using a 30-year fixed mortgage as an example, here is how rates compare across the different tiers;